 In all businesses there will be a need for other operationally focused meetings to take place.
 These focus on processes and procedures in the business and are different to board meetings.

 So how often should you hold a board meeting and what should be on the agenda?

-These tools allow you to be able to plan and forecast your future business and when monitored regularly they will help bring about changes to your thinking.
-They should include a detailed budget and cash flow forecast which will be based on your forecasts for your business.
+These tools allow you to be able to plan and forecast your future business.
+When monitored regularly they will help bring about changes to your thinking.
+They should include a detailed budget and cash flow forecast.
+This will be based on your forecasts for your business.
 In addition, the production of regular management accounts is essential for you to be able to monitor your forecast performance against you actual performance.